OPCF 27: Liability for Damage to Non-Owned Vehicles

 What Is an OPCF 27 Endorsement?

-An OPCF 27 endorsement is an insurance add-on that provides insurance coverage when driving cars you don’t own.
+An OPCF 27 endorsement is an optional add-on that extends your existing auto insurance coverage to vehicles you don’t own, such as rental cars or borrowed vehicles.
 It’s also known as Legal Liability for Damage to Non-Owned Automobiles.
 Essentially, it’s extending your insurance coverage to cars you rent or borrow.

 OPCF 27 is one of the many Ontario Policy Change Forms.
 OPCFs are optional add-ons that let you modify your basic car insurance policy.
 Examples of other OPCFs include:

-• OPCF 20: This ensures you get a replacement rental car while your car is being repaired.
+This endorsement ensures you get a replacement rental car while your car is being repaired.

-• OPCF 43/43A: This OPCF eliminates your insurer’s right to depreciate the value of your vehicle when settling for loss or damage.
+This endorsement eliminates your insurer’s right to depreciate the value of your vehicle when settling for loss or damage.
 This means you can replace your old car with a new one of equal value.

-• OPCF 44R: This add-on provides extra coverage if the at-fault driver can’t pay all outstanding medical bills.
-It protects you when the other driver doesn’t have sufficient insurance coverage.
+This add-on (aka Family Protection Coverage) provides extra coverage if the at-fault driver can’t pay all outstanding medical bills.
+It protects you and your family when the other driver doesn’t have sufficient insurance coverage.

 When should you get an OPCF 27?
 First, check whether you’re insured when driving somebody else’s car.